hanscappelle/windfoil-wind-finder-android-app/README.md

   - set number of days to fetch in the future
   - (opt) how many days in the past
   - threshold for marking values in colours
-  - selectable weather source (currently only open-meteo)
-- long press to mark a moment

 ## Bugs